 The MSCI World ex USA Index Net captures large and mid cap representation across 22 of 23 Developed Markets countries, excluding the United States.
 The index covers approximately 85% of the free float-adjusted market capitalization in each country.
 Developed Markets countries in the index include: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland and the UK.
 Net total return indexes reinvest dividends after the deduction of withholding taxes, using (for international indexes) a tax rate applicable to non-resident institutional investors who do not benefit from double taxation treaties.

 Index returns are for illustrative purposes only.
-Index performance returns do not reflect any management fees, transaction costs or expenses.
-Indexes are unmanaged and individuals cannot invest directly in an index.
 Past performance does not guarantee future results.
 Please note that indices do not take into account any fees and expenses of investing in the individual securities that they track, and that individuals cannot invest directly in any index.
-Data about the performance of indices are prepared or obtained by Neuberger Berman and include reinvestment of all dividends and capital gain distributions.
+Data about the performance of indices are prepared or obtained by Neuberger and include reinvestment of all dividends and capital gain distributions.
 The Fund may invest in many securities not included in the above-described indices.

 Unless otherwise stated, information (including holdings and portfolio characteristics) is as of the date indicated and is subject to change without notice.